harrietfiagbor/harrietfiagbor/README.md

 - 🌱 I’m currently learning Machine learning and how to predictive models
 - 💞️ I’m looking to collaborate on softwares and robots with learning models
 - 📫 Email me at harrietfiagbor@gmail.com
-- To find out more about me, check my personal website https://harrietfiagbor.github.io/personal-site/
-- Take note that this website is not responsive and is best viewed with a pc
 - My portfolio is soon on its way...

 <!---